HP 9800 series: HP 9830 uses

 HP 9830s were commonly employed at aerospace companies such as Boeing.
 They were also used by some school systems such as Arlington, Virginia, and Renton, Washington, which used pencil mark-sense cards with card readers to accommodate classroom use.
 An HP 9830 system with an integrated hard drive was also provided by HP in the early 1970s to National Real Estate Exchange, Inc., a small company in Florida, for its use in developing early real estate software.
 The U.S. Coast Guard devised a teletype message-forwarding system based on 9825As which were deployed as a working prototype for a subsequent purpose-built system, and also used them in the coordination of LORAN radionavigation transmitter chains.
 HP9825s were used in conjunction with Oscor software to score one-design yachting regattas in remote locations, such as the 1976 World Fireball championships in Nova Scotia, the World Windsurfing championships in 1976/1977 in Cancún and Bahamas, and also Laser championships.
 The HP9825 was selected because it was portable – the only alternatives were phone access to time sharing computers which was not reliable from these locations.

 HP 9830 description

-9830s were built with a processor similar in architecture to the HP 1000/2100 series minicomputer with 16-bit memory address, and an AX and BX general processor register.
-They ran at a speed comparable to the first IBM PCs.
-They could draw a mesh of a 3D SIN(X)/X function with no hidden lines over the course of several minutes, a technological breakthrough for the time.
+The processor in the 9830 ran at a speed comparable to the first IBM PCs.
+It could draw a mesh of a 3D SIN(X)/X function with no hidden lines over the course of several minutes, a technological breakthrough for the time.